CHAMPION MAMAKU SNOWMAN

-MAIN SHOW STANDARDS POINTS
+new zealand plumes MAIN SHOW STANDARDS

 towards the plume terminating in the plume itself.
 20

-Ears: Rose petal shaped and drooping.
+EARS: Rose petal shaped and drooping.
 5

-Head: Broad with prominent eyes and short fringe between ears, falling forward.
+HEAD: Broad with prominent eyes and short fringe between ears, falling forward.

-Has short mustaches like Abyssinian.
+Has short moustache like Abyssinian.
 10

-Body: Solid and cobby.
+BODY: Solid and cobby.
 5

 Remarks: The ridge should start behind the head at about 1 cm long and progress along the length of the body, sharply rising in the length to form a high arched plume on top of the rump the plume to arch like a rooster tail and not fan out sideways over the rump.
 The plume to be as dense and as long as possible.
 Coat apart from the plume to be no longer than floor length and untrimmed.